Donations for the park for Pathway Stones and Garden Markers made before April 27 will be installed in the park this July.

 Take part in our Mystery of the Runes contest and search the park for answers to riddles and questions for your chance to win Islendingadagurinn merchandise!

 In 2014, Islendingadagurinn commemorated 125 years of celebrating Icelandic history, culture, and its contribution to life in Manitoba.
-In honour of this milestone anniversary, we are working with partners to create a park around the famous Viking statue.
+In honour of this milestone anniversary, we have worked with our partners to create a park around the famous Gimli Viking statue.

-After consulting with the R.M. of Gimli and the Betel Home Foundation, the Icelandic Festival has employed HTFC Planning & Design to come up with a plan for the park that will:
+After consulting with the R.M. of Gimli, Betel Home Foundation and the local community, the Icelandic Festival, together with HTFC Planning & Design and Shelmerdine has created a park that:

-• Embed interactive information into the landscape and generate a greater understanding of the history of Gimli and of Icelandic culture.
+- Embeds interactive information into the landscape and generate a greater understanding of the history of Gimli and of Icelandic culture

-• Create an intergenerational ‘nature/culture/play’ environment for kids of all ages
+- Creates an inter-generational ‘nature/culture/play’ environment for kids of all ages

 Click the links below to see the architectural drawings and find out more about opportunities to pay tribute to your family, friends and ancestors, and become a lasting part of the Park through pathway stones, steps, benches, settlement markers and more.

 Campaign Cabinet Co-Chairs: Grant Stefanson and Kathi Thorarinson Neal

 Campaign Members: J.Timothy Samson, Tim Arnason, Arni Thorsteinson, Ernest Stefanson and Lorna Tergesen.
 Dr. Ken Thorlakson (Advisor).